Mkdydak/Mkdydak/README.md

 - Through self-education and enrollment in a Software Tester studies, I am building a solid foundation in this profession.
 - I am passionate about manual and automated testing, data analysis and AI.
-- This year I passed the Microsoft AI-900 certification.
+- My goal for 2023 is to develop in one of these directions.
-- This is also my goal for 2023 - to develop in one of these directions.
+- Last year I passed the Microsoft AI-900 certification.
 - Currently I am working as a Software Tester at Vialutions Sp. z o.o.
 (I am testing medical applications).

 ### 🛠 Tech Stack (solid basics)